 In an infinite multiplication system, the neutron leakage of the system is logically neglected.
-But all multiplying systems, all realistic reactor cores are finite multiplying system and this process may not be neglected.
-During the neutron diffusion, some of the neutrons leak out of the boundaries of the reactor core before they are absorbed.
-This process and its impact on the effective multiplying factor is characterized by the thermal non-leakage factor, Pt, which is defined as the ratio of the number of thermal neutrons that do not leak from the reactor core during the neutron diffusion process to the number of neutrons that reach thermal energies.
+But all multiplying systems, all realistic reactor cores are finite multiplying systems, and this process may not be neglected.
+During neutron diffusion, some of the neutrons leak out of the boundaries of the reactor core before they are absorbed.
+This process and its impact on the effective multiplying factor is characterized by the thermal non-leakage factor, Pt, defined as the ratio of the number of thermal neutrons that do not leak from the reactor core during the neutron diffusion process to the number of neutrons that reach thermal energies.

 Pt ~ 0.96